 The three Florida villages of Jupiter, Tequesta, and Juno Beach combine rich history, culture, and natural beauty to provide a retirement community with an unsurpassed quality of life.
 Retirees who enjoy communities with a small town feel and the benefits of a growing area will find these Northern Palm Beach County villages appealing.
 There are more than 100 miles of unspoiled beaches along the ocean, rivers, and the intracoastal waterway.
 Florida Atlantic University's MacArthur Campus is a valuable addition to Jupiter.
 The population is about 50,000 and growing rapidly.

 Located just to the north of Palm Beach, Jupiter represents an alternative to living in the big city or in a very affluent community.
 This diverse city is warm in the winter and has a rich array of choices for retirement living, including some extremely upscale golf and boating developments.
-Photo of Jupiter lighthouse is courtesy of Wikipedia and Stephen Ewen.

 Watch this short Youtube Video prepared by Jupiter Sky Productions, LLC:

 Active adults who live in Jupiter Beach find it is possible to live near the water – either the beach or the intracoastal.
 There are many apartment buildings that offer carefree living and varying degrees of amenities.
 Or they can choose to live in one of the many gated communities in the town or surrounding area (see link to Active Communities at right).
 Abacoa is a very large and quite interesting master planned community in town.
-The median home value in Jupiter was $366,400 in early 2019, according to Zillow.
+The median home value in Jupiter was $475,329 in mid-2021, according to Zillow.

-What is special about Jupiter
+What Is Special about Jupiter

 • Beautiful white sandy beaches • Living on the beach near some of America’s most vibrant cities • Warm weather all winter – average Jan temperature is in the high-60’s • Many housing opportunities for retirees, including high rise apartments near the beach and gated communities • Art Fest by the Sea (annual art show) • Roger Dean Stadium – spring training home of both the Florida Marlins

-What is not special about Jupiter
+What Is Not Special about Jupiter

 Crowds in season; Over Development is always a risk; Hurricane season; Jupiter Beach is not for those looking for big town

-Who will like retirement in Jupiter
+Who Will Like Retirement in Jupiter

 Jupiter attracts a diverse community of retirees who want to live in an understated, smaller scale community.
 Town of Jupiter web site